 The main principle of a wood-fired oven is very simple.
-A wood fire is lit in the back, side or centre of the oven to heat up the inner dome and hearth area.
+A wood fire is lit in the back, side, or center of the oven to heat the inner dome and hearth area.
 The oven will retain heat to create optimum cooking temperatures long after the flame is exhausted.
-The wood fired brick oven is designed to retain heat and radiate it over an even cooking area.
-Heat must be even top and bottom of a pizza to cook properly.
-Your fire can be completely burnt out or ideally just hot ashes and embers left.
+The wood-fired brick oven is designed to retain heat and radiate it over an even cooking area.
+Heat must be even at the top and bottom of a pizza to cook properly.
+Your fire can be completely burned out, or, ideally, there are just hot ashes and embers left.

 Your oven needs to heat quickly.
-The larger the oven, the longer it will take to heat so it may get used less than a smaller oven.
-Finding the right combination has only been achieved by experience.
+The larger the oven, the longer it will take to heat, so it may get used less than a smaller oven.
+Finding the right combination has only been achieved through experience.
 Keep in mind having enough space in the oven for your fire and multiple cooking trays.
 When you are ready to cook, move your hot ashes to the sides and use the retaining heat to cook virtually anything.
-The use of tinfoil assists required cooking temps when cooking multiple items at one time.
+The use of tinfoil assists with the required cooking temperatures when cooking multiple items at one time.

-A well balanced oven is critical.
-This means when you place your pizza in the hot oven hearth surface it will cook both sides evenly.
+A well-balanced oven is critical.
+This means that when you place your pizza on the hot oven hearth surface, it will cook both sides evenly.
 The ovens are balanced to ensure even cooking over a variety of foods.

-Residential ovens are very different to commercial ovens; so always use the correct design of oven for the job.
-Residential ovens are used in short bursts and heated from cold where commercial ovens are heated over the first week and mostly stay hot for their entire lifetime.
+Residential ovens are very different from commercial ovens, so always use the correct design of the oven for the job.
+Residential ovens are used in short bursts and heated from the cold, whereas commercial ovens are heated over the first week and mostly stay hot for their entire lifetime.

-An even heat throughout from a solid one piece hearth and fire brick dome is essential.
-Each internal brick in the oven is adhered to each other making it one item so the heat is transferred evenly.
+An even heat throughout a solid one-piece hearth and fire brick dome is essential.
+Each internal brick in the oven is adhered to each other, making it one item, so the heat is transferred evenly.

-Nutrients are retained – Since cooking over an open flame is quick, the veggies on the pizza are able to retain their antioxidants.
-When cooked in a traditional oven antioxidants and nutrients can be depleted because of how long it takes to cook.
+Nutrients are retained.
+Since cooking over an open flame is quick, the veggies on the pizza can retain their antioxidants.
+When cooked in a traditional oven, antioxidants and nutrients can be depleted because of how long it takes to cook.

-How to clean and maintain a pizza oven?
+How do I clean and maintain a pizza oven?

-The first step to cleaning a pizza oven is to rake the ashes to the center of the oven.
-Then using a paddle, lift the ashes and slowly carry them out.
+The first step to cleaning a pizza oven is to rake the ashes into the center of the oven.
+Then, using a paddle, lift the ashes and slowly carry them out.
 Because cleanliness is the primary issue for maintenance, you should avoid dumping the ashes just anywhere in the backyard.
-When the ashes are becoming thinner and harder enough for the rake and paddle to handle, a two meter broom sweeper is usually sufficient.
+When the ashes are becoming thinner and harder enough for the rake and paddle to handle, a two-meter broom sweeper is usually sufficient.
 The process is repeated until the inside of the pizza oven is free from wood ashes and residue.

 Brushing the floor of your pizza oven is a good way to eliminate hardened ash or dirt.
-To do this you will need brass or steel bristle brush.
+To do this, you will need a brass or steel bristle brush.
 Brushes made from plastic are too soft for this task and will not last long.
-Attach a damp cloth to an extended stick, and wipe the floor of the oven chamber.
-It is best to use a cloth cotton in order to maximize absorption of the smallest dust particles and ash.
+Attach a damp cloth to an extended stick and wipe the floor of the oven chamber.
+It is best to use a cloth made of cotton to maximize the absorption of the smallest dust particles and ash.
 If brushing the walls of the oven is possible, this may also be done.

 Is it necessary to clean the hearth before cooking a pizza?

-If there is black ash on the cooking floor of the pizza oven, the bottom of pizza may get dirty and not taste very nice.
-In the pizza oven wood is burnt to generate the required heat and naturally the wood eventually converts to ash.
-Ash of a previous cooking cycle may be mixed with the pizza dough which results in bitter and smokey tasting food.
-To remove ash or coals a square nose aluminum shovel is usually sufficient.
-After removing the ash or coals you should brush over the oven hearth properly using a bristle brush and consider final cleanup with a wet cloth.
-Before cleaning the hearth you should be careful because the oven hearth remains warm for several hours.
+If there is black ash on the cooking floor of the pizza oven, the bottom of the pizza may get dirty and not taste very nice.
+In the pizza oven, wood is burned to generate the required heat, and naturally, the wood eventually converts to ash.
+The ash from a previous cooking cycle may be mixed with the pizza dough, which results in bitter and smokey-tasting food.
+To remove ash or coal, a square-nosed aluminum shovel is usually sufficient.
+After removing the ash or coals, you should brush over the oven hearth properly using a bristle brush and consider final cleanup with a wet cloth.
+Before cleaning the hearth, you should be careful because the oven hearth remains warm for several hours.
 Always wait for the oven to cool fully before beginning any intensive cleaning.

 Due to the high heat of the oven and the open flame, it is not important to remove oils from the cooking of roasts or steak.
-Unlike conventional gas or electric ovens which require the use of chemicals to clean the oven of oils and buildup, wood fired ovens can be cleaned by simply running a fire until the contents are burnt off.
-Similar to barbeques, wood fired ovens benefit from previous firings food flavours may improve in the older oven.
+Unlike conventional gas or electric ovens, which require the use of chemicals to clean the oven of oils and buildup, wood-fired ovens can be cleaned by simply running a fire until the contents are burned off.
+Similar to barbeques, wood-fired ovens benefit from previous firings; food flavours may improve in the older oven.

-When cleaning an oven wearing gloves and a face mask will prevent the inhaling of wood ash or soot.
-Although no cleaning chemicals are used during the cleaning, the byproducts of the previous fire can be irritating to the lungs and eyes, and may even be carcinogenic.
+When cleaning an oven, wearing gloves and a face mask will prevent the inhalation of wood ash or soot.
+Although no cleaning chemicals are used during the cleaning, the byproducts of the previous fire can be irritating to the lungs and eyes and may even be carcinogenic.

-The longevity of a pizza oven will depend upon the construction method and the material used.
-In general the deterioration of an oven will occur to the softest and thinnest material first, whereas the thinker and harder material will last the longest.
-In addition the environmental conditions the oven is exposed to will also have an impact.
-For example soft wood exposed to moisture will degrade quickly whereas hard wood protected by moisture will last much longer.
+The longevity of a pizza oven will depend on the construction method and the material used.
+In general, the deterioration of an oven will occur to the softest and thinnest material first, whereas the tougher material will last the longest.
+In addition, the environmental conditions the oven is exposed to will also have an impact.
+For example, softwood exposed to moisture will degrade quickly, whereas hardwood protected by moisture will last much longer.

 The history of wood fired pizza ovens

-Pizza is a popular dish and eaten by many.
+Pizza is a popular dish and is eaten by many.
 With countless toppings, it is certainly a food we will not grow tired of.
-While there are numerous ways to make pizza, wood fired pizza ovens are undoubtedly one of the best ways to cook the perfect pizza.
+While there are numerous ways to make pizza, wood-fired pizza ovens are undoubtedly one of the best ways to cook the perfect pizza.

 So where did wood fired Pizza Ovens originate?

 Wood fired pizza ovens have been around in ancient civilizations for thousands of years.
-This type of oven has been excavated in ruins of different ancient origins from which it has been known to be popular.
+This type of oven has been excavated in ruins of different ancient origins, from which it has been known to be popular.
 This was probably due to the distinctive taste in food that it could provide.
-Its precursor is the earth oven which is the most simple and historic cooking structure that is still used by some cultures today, especially in the Pacific region.
-The earth oven is created using a pit that is made from the ground and heated with wood and fire prior to cooking.
-The earliest remains of wood-fire ovens were found in the eastern half of the Mediterranean region which was beehive shaped with a squat clay mound.
+Its precursor is the earth oven, which is the most simple and historic cooking structure that is still used by some cultures today, especially in the Pacific region.
+The earth oven is created using a pit that is made from the ground and heated with wood and fire before cooking.
+The earliest remains of wood-fire ovens were found in the eastern half of the Mediterranean region, which was beehive-shaped with a squat clay mound.
 They also had internal shelving and an opening at the base for ash removal.
 What advanced the use of this technology was when the Spanish colonized areas throughout Europe and Asia.

 Traditional wood-fired ovens are usually constructed out of stone or other types of aggregates like adobe or cast iron.
-During Medieval times, the use of ovens was inventive and often formed a focal point for communities.
-This was because only landowners or government authorities had the privilege having their own ovens and would “lend” them to other people (similar to present-day laundromats).
-Communal ovens were put up inside small buildings where people would bake bread and pies, cook stews and roast food.
-The entire village shared the community oven on a rotating schedule, usually starting the day with breads before moving on with roasted meals.
-The feudal system of Italy during the middle ages was less difficult which allowed families to own wood-fired ovens.
-Italian wood-fired ovens were round, smaller in size, and were built from stone or brick.
+During medieval times, the use of ovens was inventive and often formed a focal point for communities.
+This was because only landowners or government authorities had the privilege of having their ovens and would “lend” them to other people (similar to present-day laundromats).
+Communal ovens were put up inside small buildings where people would bake bread and pies, cook stews, and roast food.
+The entire village shared the community oven on a rotating schedule, usually starting the day with bread before moving on to roasted meals.
+The feudal system of Italy during the Middle Ages was less difficult, which allowed families to own wood-fired ovens.
+Italian wood-fired ovens were round, smaller in size, and built from stone or brick.
 A vast majority of Tuscan farmhouses had brick or stone ovens, some of which are still in use today.
 This became the foundation of Italy’s current pizza industry.

 A new development in wood-fired oven equipment surfaced around the 1990s, producing modern refractory and insulating materials.
 Newly designed ovens demonstrated greater fuel efficiency and higher heat retention capacity with only 45 minutes of waiting for the oven to reach the required temperature.
-Mainstream ceramic insulation in conventional ovens is now offered by many manufacturing companies and claims that this is an even greater leap in the pizza oven industry.
+Mainstream ceramic insulation in conventional ovens is now offered by many manufacturing companies, which claim that this is an even greater leap in the pizza oven industry.